MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-overview.md

 ## Get started with hosted machines and groups

-Learn more about [Hosted machines](hosted-machines.md) and [Hosted machine groups](hosted-machine-groups.md) and see [pricing for Hosted Process licenses](https://powerautomate.microsoft.com/pricing/).
+Learn more about [Hosted machines](hosted-machines.md) and [Hosted machine groups](hosted-machine-groups.md) and see [pricing for hosted process licenses](https://powerautomate.microsoft.com/pricing/).